-- 5-14 (1) A lawyer or former lawyer who is liable to pay money as follows must pay to the Society the full amount owing by the date set by the Discipline Committee: - (a) costs of an audit or investigation; - (b) an assessment under Rule 3-80 [Late filing of trust report]. - (2) A lawyer who has not paid the full amount owing under subrule (1) by the date set or extended by the Discipline Committee is in breach of these Rules and, if any part of the amount owing remains unpaid by December 31 following the making of the order, the Executive Director must not issue a practising certificate to the lawyer unless the Benchers order otherwise.
+- 5-14 (1) A lawyer or former lawyer who is liable to pay the costs of an audit or investigation must pay to the Society the full amount owing by the date set by the Discipline Committee. - (1.1) A lawyer who is liable to pay an assessment under Rule 3-80 [Late filing of trust report] must pay to the Society the full amount owing by the date specified in that Rule or as set or extended by the Executive Director. - (2) A lawyer who has not paid the full amount owing under subrule (1) or (1.1) by the date set or extended is in breach of these Rules and, if any part of the amount owing remains unpaid by December 31 following the making of the order, the Executive Director must not issue a practising certificate to the lawyer unless the Benchers order otherwise.